Final Credits As One Of Australia's Last Video Stores Closes Down

 In March 2019, the last blockbuster in Australia and the 'second last on Earth' rolled the credits in Morley, WA.

-The couple's store is one of a handful of independent video stores still operating in Australia.
+The Wallace's store is one of a handful of independent video stores still operating in Australia.

 "I know I am the only video store between here and the Victorian border ... there are a few outback where the NBN hasn't reached, but generally, they are combined with other stores."